Samuel-Martin23/C_Prompt/README.md

 ### Advantages of the prompt library:
-1. The buffer is flushed when using any prompt library functions. scanf leaves \n in the buffer and is open to buffer overflow attacks. fgets just reads a certain number of bytes from the buffer.
+1. The buffer is flushed when using any prompt library functions. scanf leaves '\n' in the buffer and is open to buffer overflow attacks. fgets just reads a certain number of bytes from the buffer.
 So a problem could arise when you use scanf or fgets followed by another input function without clearing the buffer.